FarmBot/Farmbot-Web-App/README.md

  0. Give permission to create a database*
  0. `rake db:create:all db:migrate db:seed`
  0. (optional) Verify installation with `RAILS_ENV=test rake db:create db:migrate && rspec spec`.
- 0. `MQTT_HOST=your_mqtt_server_domain rails s -b 0.0.0.0` where `your_mqtt_server_domain` is the IP or domain name of the MQTT server (see next step).
-The MQTT server does not need to be running yet.
+ 0. Start server with `npm run dev`.
+Make sure you set an `MQTT_HOST` in `application.yml`.
+You will need to set that up next.
  0. Now that the API server is running, [provision an MQTT server](https://github.com/FarmBot/mqtt-gateway).
- 0. Initialize background workers in a seperate process: `rails jobs:work`.
-For production setups, this is a required step.
- 0. (REQUIRES NODE JS > v6) Run `./install_frontend.sh` to build the latest frontend app.
-You may also run the frontend on a seperate server.
-The [frontend repository](https://github.com/FarmBot/farmbot-web-frontend) has more info on this if you wish to do so.
-For most users, `./install_frontend.sh` should be sufficient.
- 0. Open [localhost:3000](http://localhost:3000).
+ 0. Open [localhost:8080](http://localhost:8080).
 The application is now ready for use.
- 0. [Raise an issue](https://github.com/FarmBot/Farmbot-Web-API/issues/new?title=Installation%20Failure) if you hit problems with any of these steps.
+ 0. [Raise an issue](https://github.com/FarmBot/Farmbot-Web-API/issues/new?title=Installation%20Failure) if you hit problems with any of these steps. *We can't fix issues we don't know about.*

 \*Give permission to `user` to create database:
 ```